-While not every room has a dedicated writing desk, there are a number of quite nooks and crannies throughout the hotel, as well as an executive lounge, where business travellers can comfortably open a laptop.
+While not every room has a dedicated writing desk, there are a number of quiet nooks and crannies throughout the hotel, as well as an executive lounge, where business travellers can comfortably open a laptop.

 The hotel features a 131sqm banquet room, which can be divided into three smaller meeting rooms.
 An additional meeting room can accommodate up to 15 people for a board meeting.
 All rooms are located on the ninth floor, with floor-to-ceiling windows and views of the Tokyo skyline.
 Private cocktail events can also be held on the hotel’s outdoor terrace (adjoining Kasa restaurant, pictured above) or chic rooftop bar.

 All-day diner, Kasa, serves Mediterranean dishes with an Asian twist.
 An open kitchen and live Teppan ice-cream counter add theatre to the dining experience.
 Meanwhile, at the hotel’s Platform 9 rooftop bar, Japanese-inspired tapas are served alongside creative cocktails curated by renowned bartender, Roman Foltan (head bartender at Singapore’s famed ATLAS Bar), who recently completed a two-month residency at the hotel.